daniel-guarino/ds-portfolio/README.md

 - [Demand Forecasting](https://github.com/daniel-guarino/ds-portfolio/blob/main/machine-learning/time-series/Previsao_demanda_ML_MarioFilho.ipynb): A self leraning study during a youtube class by the famous brazilian data scientist Mario Filho.
 The notebook was generate at the same time I watched the class

 - [Recommender System](https://github.com/daniel-guarino/ds-portfolio/blob/main/recommender-algorithm/Sistema_de_Recomenda%C3%A7%C3%A3o_de_Filmes_Alura.ipynb): Movies recommender system made without Scikit Learn, just using numpy.

+- [ENEM 2017 score prediction](https://github.com/daniel-guarino/Projeto_Formacao_Machine_Learning/blob/master/Forma%C3%A7%C3%A3o_Machine_Learning_Projeto_Alura.ipynb): ENEM is a pre college test exam for brazilian students (like SAT).
+In this project i was necessary to create predictions of the total score based on the score of 5 subjects.
+Later it was also implemented a classification model in order to predict if the student is in the highest 25% scores.

 ### Computer Vision using deep learning